SuryaThiru/portfolio/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 I'm a graduate computer science student at Northeastern University, Boston.
 I was working as a data scientist at iQGateway where we worked on a variety of machine learning challenges.
 I am a knowledge-hungry engineer who is constantly looking for opportunities and real-world challenges to solve, learn and improve my skills.
 I work on all things machine learning, exploring the domain to find my niche.
-I love open-source and engange whenever I get the time.

 ## Education